roemvaar/cs_notes/data_structures/ds.md

 * **Stack**

+A list with the restriction that insertion and deletion can be performed only from one end, called the top.

 Used when we have a pile of items, and only work with its top item.
 The item on top is always the pile's most recently inserted one, i.e. LIFO (Last-In, First-Out).